V4Fire/Client/src/friends/sync/README.md

 ### link

 Sets a link to a component/object property or event by the specified path.
+This method is plugged by default.

 Simply put, if field A refers to field B, then it has the same value and will automatically update when B changes.
 If the link is set to an event, then every time this event fires, then the value of A will change to the value of the event object.
 You can refer to a value as a whole or to a part of it.
-Just pass a special wrapper function that will take parameters from the link and return the value to the original field.
+Just pass a special getter function that will take parameters from the link and return the value to the original field.

 To listen an event you need to use the special delimiter ":" within a path.